-An odd tale about a famous film director who winds up in Sicily videotaping a princess’s wedding, Marco Bellocchio’s “The Wedding Director” promises much more than it delivers in a disappointingly weak finale.
-Pic’s surrealism and inconclusiveness will enchant some while disorienting others, making commercial prospects less than rosy.
+An odd tale about a famous film director who winds up in Sicily videotaping a princess’s wedding, Italo vet Marco Bellocchio’s “The Wedding Director” promises much more than it delivers in a disappointingly weak finale.
+Pic’s dream-like surrealism and inconclusiveness will enchant some viewers while disorienting others, making pic’s commercial prospects, even boosted by critical support, less than rosy beyond the fest circuit.